kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Split out the linux sandbox creation and add [windows sandbox creation](https://github.com/kubernetes/kubernetes/blob/a9f1d72e1de6450b890a0c0e451725468f54f515/pkg/kubelet/kuberuntime/kuberuntime_sandbox.go#L136)
 - Configure all privileged Windows pods to join the [host network](https://github.com/kubernetes/kubernetes/blob/a9f1d72e1de6450b890a0c0e451725468f54f515/pkg/kubelet/kuberuntime/kuberuntime_sandbox.go#L98)

-#### ContainerD Support Only
+#### CRI Support Only

-There are no plans to update Docker to have support for Privileged containers due to requirements on HCSv2.
+There are no plans to update Docker and/or dockershim to have support for privileged containers due to requirements on HCSv2.
+Currently containerd is the only container runtime with a Windows implementation so containerd will be required.
 If needed validation will be added in the kubelet to fail if node is configured to use dockershim and users schedule privileged Windows containers.

 #### Feature Gates